tsnellgrove/dark_castle3/doc/to_do.md

 ##########################

 Version 3.78 Goals
-- re-work app_main() flow with validate() module
 - refactor app_main() modules

-- TBD: make verb method order consistent: errors, actions, user_response (last to sense actions)
-- TBD: plan for when to finish pushing errors out of validate
-- TBD: for example, validate fix will resolve get sword while in chair error
-- TBD: doc plan to finish the validate() fight:
-	- TBD: finalize plan for 'validate' / 'exe_std' / 'exe_silent' modes to run verb methods in
-	- TBD: how to pull verb method 'try' (from cmd_exe) into validate()
-- IDEA: make verb method mode attribute ('validate', 'std_exe', 'silent_exe') optional
-- IDEA: need to push errors out of validate() and into methods (non-burt cases)
-	- IDEA: create shared common_errors() function to be run from verb methods
-- IDEA: what if we had errors for wrong class usage *in* the wrong class?? e.g. an examine method that only throws an error in Writing??
-	- Could give context-aware errors for many wrong uses?
-- related thinking:
-	- Should really think through a 'validity test' for pre_actions - would like to leverage all the validation code I already have!
-		- Should noun obj methods return a 'success' indicator (for pre & post actions)?
-		- IDEA: do I need to check for kinging_scroll in hand since this is a post_act_cmd ???
-		- Be able to call noun methods in non_buffer mode purely for pre & post action validation?
-		- for command-driven machines - especially pre-action - would like to have a systemic way to know if player command runs successfully
-- IDEAS:
-	- thinking systemically, can we pre-validate noun class methods?
-		- validate() would run between interpreter() and pre_action()
-		- e.g. for take() use case, can we check to see if obj is_item and is in <room>.obj_scope ?
-		- (would also need to apply not already in <creature>.hand_lst and not in <other_creature>.hand_lst)
-		- maybe need an is_takable() method? perhaps this is where the validation lives??
-Returns bool and error message?
-		- maybe broad command constraint list as well (e.g. obj must always be in room.in_scope?)
-		- if fail validate() , buffer error and end app_main()

-- TBD: sort out validate() error when already wearing crown... ideally should be "You're already wearing"... not "not in your hand"
 - IDEA: score() and end() should be between post_action() and auto_action() [i.e. between move 'n' and 'n+1']
 - TBD: interpreter - should all nouns be singular?
 Can 'a' vs. 'an' be fixed?
-- TBD: introduce 'mode' attribute ('exe_std' and 'validate') to show, give, and put
-- TBD: pass 'mode' into verb methods
-- TBD: 'mode' = 'validate' or 'exe_std'
-- TBD: deploy 'mode' attribute ('validate' and 'std_exe') for all 2word commands
-	- TBD: this will break the 'go south from Entrance' warning... probably the easiest fix is to create a re-usable unreachable_room to the south
 - TBD: final clean-up
 	- TBD: tune goblin and hedgehog text; maybe add a faded poster of ancient and unreasonale regulations to the antechamber wall?
 	- TBD: fix eat_biscuits_warning so that it no longer lives in just entrance and main_hall and no longer triggers when biscuits not in hand
 			- suggest making eat_biscuits_warning universal and enabling success feedback loop for cmd_exe
 	- TBD: refactor active_gs. scope / mach_scope
 			- Use list comprehension to eliminate for-loop? (link: https://medium.com/self-training-data-science-enthusiast/python-list-comprehensions-use-list-comprehension-to-replace-your-stupid-for-loop-and-if-else-9405acfa4404 )
-	- maybe call verb methods with a 'mode' variable that can be validate, exe_std, exe_silent, or exe_creature ??
 	- how can I make descript_dict modular so that other dicts can be chosen (if I want to temporarily tell adventure from another persepctive)
 	- DECISION: writing perspective
 		- With burt being a creature and all methods being rewritten to work with the Creature class, we have a choice